wrzasa/rbsim/README.md

 * cpus
 * processes

-and these tags will be saved together with statistices corresponding to these processes.
+and these tags will be saved together with statistics corresponding to these processes.
 So it is e.g. possible to create a group of processes of the same type: